Deterministic stability architecture for distributed systems.

-Stability for systems where latency, retries and queueing shape behaviour.
+Control and predictive infrastructure for systems where latency, contention, retries and queueing shape operational behaviour under stress.

 Overview